 On Slide 1, click on the title placeholder on Slide 1 to select it.

-Click each of the animations in the palette.
+Click each of the animations in the gallery.

 Can you guess from the icon what the motion or change will be?